 Here's The Thing...

 What does this have to do with my recipe for White Whole Wheat Pancake with Blueberry Sauce?
 Well, this recipe is a step in the direction of helping me gain back my health.
 You see, I'm on a journey to eat better, so I've adopted a cancer butt-kicking diet of sorts (mostly modeled after the Hoxsey Diet).
 I've already lost about 7 lbs. in three weeks while on this diet, which basically forbids highly processed foods, preservatives, and highly processed and refined flours and sugars.
 It also limits sodium ( oh how I LOVE salt more than sugar!) and even natural sugars, including highly sweet fruits like grapes and pineapple.
 Why?
 Because of the inflammation these foods can cause within the body.
 Even though I don't have high blood pressure, I'm not taking any chances here.
-My love affair with salt can be put on ice, for a little while anyway.
+My love affair with salt can be put on ice, for a little while anyway (Who am I kidding?).

-As far as I'm concerned, since the Paleo diet people think knuckle dragging apelike creatures were our "ancestors;" in my one-track (i.e. "closed") Christian minded world view, that means they don't know what they are talking about, and are therefore not qualified to tell me what to put in my mouth!
+As far as I'm concerned, since the Paleo diet people think knuckle dragging apelike creatures were our "ancestors;" then in my one-track (i.e. "closed") Christian minded world view, that means they don't know what they are talking about, and are therefore not qualified to tell me what to put in my mouth!
 Looky here...

 "Every moving thing that liveth shall be meat for you; even as the green herb have I given you all things."
 Genesis 9:3 KJV